meilisearch/deserr/README.md

 the `oneType` field.

 Serde doesn't provide any feature to do that.
-You could write your own implementation of `Deserialize` for the entire sub-object `minWordSizeForTypos`, but that's generally hard, and we tend to avoid doing it.
+You could write your own implementation of `Deserialize` for the entire sub-object `minWordSizeForTypos`, but that's generally hard and wouldn't even let you customize the error type.
 Thus, that's the kind of thing you're going to check by hand in your code later on.
 This is error-prone and may bring inconsistencies between most of the deserialization error messages and your error message.